I'm Grace, the creator of Saturn Skate School! I am a passionate inline skater and I believe that everyone can achieve their dreams.

 I aim to teach people of all ages and ability levels to learn to skate for fun!
 I will be sure to be well prepared for our lessons and events as well as bring you the advice and guidance you need as well as encouragement and support!

-I can't wait to meet all you amazing people and help you find your footing as we grow together!
+I can't wait to meet all you amazing people and help you find your footing on your skates!

 Strap on those skates my friends, I'll see you out on the... court? footpath? rink? (no we don't have one of those)... uh I'll see ya round!